 You hear strange noises coming from your vehicle - Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.

 Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Campbell office for an inspection.
-Our technicians and owner Dave Hernandez have years of experience in auto repair, including auto repair and tire & alignment services.
+Our technicians and owner Dave Hernandez have years of experience in auto repair, including auto repair and preventive maintenance.
 You can make an appointment online at https://losgatosautoservice.com/ or call us at 408-377-1751.
-Los Gatos Auto Service, Inc. - Quality you Can Trust, at a Fair Price!.
+Los Gatos Auto Service, Inc. - Exceptional Service at a Fair Price.